 You must write the odometer reading in the space provided on the entry form and indicate by marking the form whether the reading is warranted or incorrect.

-Your cheque for the net proceeds of sale will be posted to the name and address provided by you on the entry form so please print clearly.
+Your net proceeds of sale will be transferred to the account details you provide on the entry form so please print clearly.

 Please provide a telephone number where you can be contacted during the sale.